mattiatonelli/dbt-workshop/2_Accessibility/hint/README.md

 # 🤔 **Need Some Guidance?**

+If you're feeling lost in the **Gates of Accessibility**, here are some hints to help you:

 - **Hint #1**:
   Organize your models into folders named **bronze**, **silver**, and **gold**.
 Think of it like building your castle in three glorious stages: rough stone, polished marble, and golden towers. 🏰✨